AdobeDocs/indesign-api-docs/README.md

     "source" : "jobasset/template.indt"
 }
 ```
-Each DAM provider may have thier own requirement on how to create PUT or POST pre signed urls.
-Please follow the documentation from individual DAM provider creating these urls.
+Each DAM provider may have its own requirements for creating PUT or POST pre-signed URLs.
+Please follow the documentation from the individual DAM provider creating these URLs.

 ### Supported file storage
-InDesign API's supports following storage types to refer your assets from:
+InDesign APIs support following storage types to refer your assets from:

-- AWS S3: Use a presigned GET/PUT/POST URL
+- AWS S3: Use a pre-signed GET/PUT/POST URL
 - Dropbox: Generate temporary upload/download links using [link](https://dropbox.github.io/dropbox-api-v2-explorer/)
-- Azure: Use a Shared Access Signature (SAS) in Azure Storage, for GET/PUT/POST operations.
+- Azure: Use a Shared Access Signature (SAS) in Azure Storage for GET/PUT/POST operations.
 ## Links & Working directory
-Links is one of the most important features of InDesign.
+Links are one of the most important features of InDesign.
 You can place and link content within the same document or even across different documents.
-This also helps in keeping the assets and the document decoupled.
-Links can be corresponding to texts, graphics etc.
+This helps keep the assets and the document decoupled.
+Links can correspond to texts, graphics, etc.

 * InDesign APIs support the processing of documents with links.
 * To process a request, a temporary folder/directory is created. which is called as the working directory for the request.
 * All the input assets mentioned in the request are downloaded and kept in the working directory.
 * Within the working directory the location of individual asset is governed by the relative path mentioned in the 'destination' attribute.
-* Please note, that to refer to the same asset in the rest of the params, the value mentioned in the destination property is to be used.
+* Please note that the value mentioned in the destination property must be used to refer to the same asset in the rest of the parameters.

-You can use the following ways to make links work, it can be done in two ways:
+You can use the following ways to make links work.
+It can be done in two ways:
-1. Maintaining relative paths of assets to the target document.
-While doing this, you need to place the files outside of the working directory.
+1. Maintain relative paths of assets to the target document.
+To do this, you need to place the files outside of the working directory.
-2. If you place the linked assets parallel to the target document, the links get resolved and the assets are picked.
+2. If you place the linked assets parallel to the target document, the links get resolved, and the assets will be picked.

-Sometimes the documents contain custom links which are not understood by InDesign.
-To enable proper execution of the job, the custom URLs can be relinked to assets provided in the request.
+Sometimes, the documents contain custom links that InDesign does not understand.
+To allow proper job execution, the custom URLs can be relinked to assets provided in the request.
-Here’s an example for this:
+Here’s an example of this:
 ```json
 {
     "params": {